wp-plugins/contact-form-plugin/readme.txt

 *Ability to add Contact Form into a post.
 Ability to display form via shortcode.

 == Upgrade Notice ==

+= 2.07 =
+We fixed the bug of complex form validation when captcha not used in the contact form.
+Upgrade immediately.

 = 2.06 =
 We fixed the bug of complex email validation when filling in the contact form.